-For properties that are not on the National Register, there will be binding review by the NCD Commission for all new construction and demolition as well as and non-binding review of the following categories of non-exempt alterations:
+For properties that are not on the National Register, there will be binding review by the NCD

+Commission for all new construction and demolition and non-binding review of the following categories of non-exempt alterations:

-- A. The application of exterior wall coverings such as artificial siding, stucco, or paint to masonry structures. - B. Removal of exterior materials down to the sheathing if the removal results in changes to the appearance of cornices, fascias, soffits, bays, porches, hoods, corner boards, window or door casings, or any other protruding decorative element. - C. Changes to roof form, shape or height, including addition of dormers - D. Replacement of a slate roof with other material - E. Changes to door and window sizes and locations, except basement windows and exempted storefront alterations - F. Removal or covering original door hoods or cornice trim
+- A. The application of exterior wall coverings such as artificial siding, stucco, or paint to masonry structures. - B. Removal of exterior materials down to the sheathing if the removal results in changes to the appearance of cornices, fascias, soffits, bays, porches, door or window hoods, corner boards, window or door casings, or any other protruding decorative element. - C. Changes to roof form, shape or height, including addition of dormers - D. Replacement of a slate roof with other material - E. Changes to door and window sizes and locations, except basement windows and exempted storefront alterations